Chocolate Chip Banana Oat Muffins

 Banana bread is a must have in my home.
 I make a few every month and we enjoy it for breakfast or dessert.
 Or fresh out of the oven at any time of day because let’s be honest it’s just plain yummy.

+And these muffins are loaded with oats.
 Have you ever tried an oatmeal muffin recipe before?
 Sometimes they feel a bit too much like oatmeal for my liking.
 To rectify that I’ve blended the oats so the batter texture remains completely smooth.
 In fact everything (except for the chocolate chips) just goes straight in the blender.
-I’m always in favor of a dish I can make with minimal prep, aren’t you?
+I’m always in favor of a dish I can make with minimal prep!

 When my six year old son took his first bite of one he squealed.
 Literally squealed.
 That’s how I know it’s a winner.
 Also I ate three.
 Another sure sign.
 Oh and we’ve made these maybe 297 times since I created the recipe.
 So yeah.
 We dig them.